Kohl-codes/CardGen/README.md

 ## Contributing

 We welcome contributions to the Dog Card Generator project!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.

+If you want to contribute to this project:

+Fork the repository.
+1. Create a new branch (git checkout -b feature-branch).
+2. Make your changes.
+3. Commit your changes (git commit -am 'Add new feature').
+4. Push to the branch (git push origin feature-branch).
+5. Create a new Pull Request.

+## Code Explanation
+- HTML (index.html): Provides the structure of the page with a button to generate the dog card and a container to display the card.
+- JavaScript (script.js): Handles fetching the dog image from the API, creating the card, and inserting it into the DOM.
+- CSS (styles.css): Manages the styling of the page and the card.

 ## Code of Conduct